SAP/code-pal-for-abap/CONTRIBUTING.md

 Back to github.com you can create a pull request from your fork to our base repo.

-This is the point, where we'll look into your code and approve the merge.
-Please create the request to merge with our `dev` branch, because our work-flow is from `dev` to `test` to `master`.
+At this point of time, we will verify your code and authorize/approve the merge (if applicable).
+Please create the request to merge it with our `dev` branch (our release workflow starts from `dev`, then to `test` and finally it reaches the `master` branch.

 Thank you in advance for contributing and for sharing your ideas with the community!